PurpleTurtleCreative/notes.purpleturtlecreative.com/index.md

 ---
 layout: default
-title: Home
+title: About
 nav_order: 0
 permalink: /
 ---

-# Welcome to My Notebook
+# Developer Notebook

 Quick notes about web development such as tips, tricks, and even some handy snippets.
 {: .text-beta .fw-300 .text-grey-dk-000}